inmation/WebStudio-docs/actions/README.md

 #### Update Topic

 The recipient widget will perform an update.
-The recipient widget only update its known properties with the provided message `payload`.
+It only updates its known properties with the provided message `payload`.
 The [update life cycle](../widgets/README.md#update-life-cycle-hooks) will be performed.

 ```jsonc
 {